makspaderin/python_task/README.md

 - ```Here is the title tag for *website url*: *tag text*```
 4. Independently on cases 1, 2 and 3, it will produce ```The response was processed in *elapsed time* milliseconds```
 5. If the periodicity value is invalid, it will immediately stop the app's execution and will print you the reason to the console

+Possible optimization of elapsed time:
+1. Everything regarding validating periodicity can be removed.
+The app will show exception for anything except positive floats and integers in that case, though.

 Some justifications: